sebastianwessel/html2js/README.md

 .....
 ```

-The example above will be compile into something like:
+The example above will be compiled into something like:

 ```JavaScript
 function fn123(data,translate)